Find Grad Schools

 17 Yearly Graduations

 Northcentral University comes in at #2 on our list of the most popular colleges offering doctor's degrees in marriage and family therapy/counseling.
 Each year, around 12,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $11,064 per year, while in-state graduate students, on average, pay $16,794 per year.
 During the most recent year for which we have data, 17 people received their doctor's degree in marriage and family therapy/counseling from Northcentral University.
-Of these students, 89% were women and 22% were members of underrepresented racial-ethnic groups.
+About 83% of this group were women, and 48% were students from an underrepresented racial-ethnic group.

 #3